andrewodendaal/pyWebCrawler/README.md

+#pyWebCrawler
-#pyWebCrawler is  just a simple python web crawler.
+..just a simple python web crawler.

+##What is pyWebCrawler?
 It stores it's data in plain text files and there is a basic search feature.

 ##How to use?